 Full Time

-A 2:1 (Hons) bachelor degree in electronic/electrical engineering, computing or a related subject.
-Applicants should have high marks in relevant modules such as programming using C, C++, Java or a similar high-level language.
+A bachelor degree with a 2:1 (Hons) in electronic/electrical engineering, computing or a related subject Applicants should have strong grades in relevant modules such as programming using C, C++, Java or a similar high-level language International We accept a range of international equivalent qualifications For more information please contact the Admissions Team.

 Students living in